Crypto-TII/TLS1.3/sqisign.md

 	bash scripts/build.sh -4

-Move to the directory *rust/server/src* and edit the *config.rs* file and check the following default setting.

-	pub const SERVER\_CERT:usize= FROM_FILE;

-Run the Rust server application from *rust/server* and the client from *cpp/build*.
+Build and run the Rust server application from *rust/server* and the client from *cpp/build*.
 The server will use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.